What Is a Warlock in D&D?

 Names like Pactborn (Born of the Bargain) and Xulvaith (Void Watcher) feel alien and potent without locking the character into any particular gender or race.
 They're pure Warlock energy — which is exactly what our warlock name generator aims to deliver.

-How to Pick the Right Warlock Name
+Picking the Right Warlock Name

 Warlock Names in Baldur's Gate 3